 Registration is for one year following satisfactory completion of an evaluation of your office procedures and on-site technical inspection of your chosen technologies.
 Renewal of registration and periodic inspection is then required annually.

-Please note: MCS is only applicable for Great Britain, Channel Islands and the Isle of Man.
+Please note: MCS is only applicable for Great Britain, Northern Ireland, the Channel Islands and the Isle of Man.